Mutation, gap closing, and auto-segmentation#

 Recap#

-autoSegment()detects backbone discontinuities and assigns a unique segid (and optionally chain letter) per topologically connected fragment; usefields=("chain", "segid")to keep both fields consistent.mutateResidue()withselandnewresswaps a residue’s sidechain using Dunbrack rotamer selection:rotamer_mode="best"minimises VdW clashes against neighbours,rotamer_mode="random"samples by probability for speed.
+autoSegment()detects backbone discontinuities from atomic coordinates and assigns a unique segid (and optionally chain letter) per backbone-continuous segment; usefields=("chain", "segid")to keep both fields consistent.mutateResidue()withselandnewresswaps a residue’s sidechain using Dunbrack rotamer selection:rotamer_mode="best"minimises VdW clashes against neighbours,rotamer_mode="random"samples by probability for speed.
 Addminimize=Trueto relax residual strain with OpenMM.model_gaps()fills missing residues by sequence using the ProMod3 loop-modelling engine — but it requires the ProMod3 Singularity image; there is no fallback.

 Next#